shariq1989/cookbook/content/recipe/Banana_Bread.md

 +++
 title = "Banana Bread"
-date = "2020-01-18"
+date = "2020-12-18"
-description = "A moist and delicious baked banana bread recipe that our family loves, especially our kids." tags = [
+description = "A moist and delicious baked banana bread recipe that our family loves, especially our kids.
+It is easy to make, and there is no need for a mixer!
+All you need is ripe bananas, butter, sugar, egg, baking powder, milk, baking soda, and flour." tags = [
     "dessert",
-    "vegan",
     "vegetarian",
     "breakfast",
     "bread"